-The Estates Manager is accountable to the Head of Estates.
+The Estates/Facilities Manager is accountable to the Director of Estates.
 They are responsible for organising and managing:

-- The manned security on College teaching sites - Compliance with all aspects of the College's security standards and procedures - A record of security incidents - The preparation of reports on security incidents for the College Management Team and the Finance and Resources Committee - Regular security quality appraisals to ensure an acceptable standard of performance - The development of policy changes and initiatives in step with changing circumstances in consultation with the College Management Team
+- The manned security on College teaching sites - Compliance with all aspects of the College's security standards and procedures - A record of security incidents - The preparation of reports on security incidents - Regular security quality appraisals to ensure an acceptable standard of performance. - The development of policy changes and initiatives in step with changing circumstances in consultation with the Executive Group. - Managing Bodycam data in line with data protection and authorised usage procedures -

-4.4 General Soft Services Manager
+4.4 Soft Services Manager

-The General Soft Services Manager is responsible for security at the Halls of Residence.
+The Soft Services Manager is responsible for security at the Halls of Residence.